Moukrea/2019-most-popular-games/README.md

 • Windows ARM release is untested, x86 release has only been tested on x64 hardware.
 • Linux releases are untested (x64, x86, ARM, ARM64).
 • MacOS has been removed (not working, has it was built from a Windows machine).

+This is app won't ever receive updates as it serves no real purposes.

 ## If you clone the repo